galasa-dev/cli/gherkin-docs.md

 An id of xxx allows the terminal to be named, so they can be distinguished in cases where two or more terminals are used in the same test scenario.

+By default, the terminal id is `A` and it is using tag `PRIMARY` though the above allow you to specify other settings.

+This `PRIMARY` image tag

 #### To simulate the pressing of special Program Function (PF) keys
 - `AND press terminal key PF1`
 - `AND press terminal key PF2`